BiscuitDevelopment/SkyblockAddons/README.md

 `Enable annotation processing` on the top right.
 This will allow you to debug properly.

-Note: If your jar build is failing because the code is trying to access private methods or fields, this way be because someone added some access transformers.
+Note: If your jar build is failing because the code is trying to access private methods or fields, this may be because someone added some access transformers.
 You may want to re-run the gradle tasks `setupDecompWorkspace` and `setupDevWorkspace` so the access transformers are applied to the source code!